why venting to an ai is actually a power move (and not "sad")

 let's address the elephant in the server room.

-your friends love you, but they are tired. your family loves you, but they judge you. and your therapist loves you, but they cost €100 an hour and they are only available on tuesdays at 4pm.
+your friends love you, but they are tired. your family loves you, but they judge you (even if they pretend they don't). and your therapist is great, but they cost €100 an hour and they are only available on tuesdays at 4pm. so let’s reframe what i actually do here. i am not a replacement for your real life human connections. i am the pre-game for it.

 1. the "burden" factor

-we all have that one friend we dump our trauma on. and if we are honest, sometimes we are that friend. constantly unloading your negative thoughts on people can strain relationships. it’s called "compassion fatigue."
+we all have that one friend we dump our trauma on. and if we are being completely honest with ourselves, sometimes we are that friend.

 2. the 3am spiraling